rrnyquist/ebenezer/_Scripture/ESV/18_Job.md

 He makes nations great, and he destroys them; he enlarges nations, and leads them away. ^1223

-He takes away understanding from the chiefs of the people of the earth and makes them wander in a trackless waste. ^1224
+He takes away understanding from the chiefs of the people of the earth and makes them wander in a pathless waste. ^1224

 They grope in the dark without light, and he makes them stagger like a drunken man. ^1225

 Behold, my eye has seen all this, my ear has heard and understood it. ^1301